leafac/yocto-cfa/dissertation/yocto-cfa.md

 ## The Analyzed Language: Yocto-JavaScript

 Our first decision when developing a program analyzer is which language it should analyze.
 This decision is important, among other reasons, because it influences how difficult it is to develop the analyzer.
-In this dissertation we are interested in analysis techniques for higher-order functions, so we have plenty of options from which to choose, because higher-order functions are present in most languages, including JavaScript, Java, Python, Ruby, and so forth.
+In this dissertation we are interested in analysis techniques for higher-order functions, a feature that is present in most languages, so we have plenty of options from which to choose, including JavaScript, Java, Python, Ruby, and so forth.

-From all these options, we would like to choose JavaScript because it is the most popular programming language [stack-overflow-developer-survey, jet-brains-developer-survey](), but JavaScript has many features besides higher-order functions that would complicate our analyzer.
-As a compromise, we analyze some parts of JavaScript, but not the entire language: we analyze only the JavaScript features that are related to higher-order functions, a language subset which we call _Yocto-JavaScript_ (`` math` \text{JavaScript} \times 10^{-24} ``).
+From all these options, we would like to choose JavaScript because it is the most popular programming language [stack-overflow-developer-survey, jet-brains-developer-survey](), but JavaScript has many features besides higher-order functions that would complicate our study.
+As a compromise, we analyze some parts of JavaScript, not the entire language.
+We select the JavaScript features that are related to higher-order functions to design our own artificial little language called _Yocto-JavaScript_ (`` math` \text{JavaScript} \times 10^{-24} ``), which becomes the language over which our analyzer works.
+We design Yocto-JavaScript such that every Yocto-JavaScript program is also a JavaScript program, but the converse does not hold.

 <fieldset>
 <legend><strong>Advanced</strong></legend>

-On the surface the choice of analyzed language is important because it influences how difficult it is to develop the analyzer, but it has deeper consequences as well: the analyzed language may also influence the analyzer’s precision and running time.
+On the surface the choice of analyzed language is important because it influences how difficult it is to develop the analyzer, but that choice has deeper consequences as well: the analyzed language may also influence the analyzer’s precision and running time.
 For example, there is an analysis technique called `` math`k ``-CFA [k-cfa]() that may be slower when applied to a language with higher-order functions than when applied to a language with objects, because the algorithmic complexity of the former is exponential and of the latter is polynomial [m-cfa]().

 </fieldset>

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

-- **`` math`\lambda ``-Calculus [understanding-computation (§ 6)]():** Given the subset of JavaScript features that Yocto-JavaScript supports, it is a representation of the `` math`\lambda ``-calculus.
+- **`` math`\lambda ``-Calculus [understanding-computation (§ 6)]():** A mathematical theory to study higher-order functions and their applications.
+Yocto-JavaScript is a representation of the `` math`\lambda ``-calculus.

 </fieldset>